ssloy/penny/README.md

 # How to clone
 ## Bill of materials
 Printing the body costs next to nothing if you have a 3d printer.
 Here are the main things you need to build the bot:
 * The motherboard.
-You can either etch it by yourself, or you can check chinese factories, any normal day it costs ~10€ / 10 pcs (shipping included), with discounts it can cost 2€ / 10 pcs.
+You can either etch it by yourself, or you can check chinese factories, any normal day it costs ~10€ / 10 pcs (shipping included).
+Since the board is tiny, personally I appended it to another order, and it was free of charge for me.
 You can find an alternative like cheapduino or similar, because the schematics is very, very basic.
 * [SG90 9G micro servo, 3 * 1.47€ / piece](https://www.aliexpress.com/item/4000595327297.html)
 * [4x AAA battery holder, 1.34€ / piece](https://www.aliexpress.com/item/33049875634.html)
 * [ATMega8A-AU (QFP-32), 1€ / piece](https://www.aliexpress.com/item/32557093316.html)